python-gitlab/python-gitlab/docs/gl_objects/users.rst

 Revoke (delete) an impersonation token for a user:

 .. literalinclude:: users.py
-   :start-after: # it list
+   :start-after: # it delete
-   :end-before: # end it list
+   :end-before: # end it delete

 Current User
 ============